theworldisnotflat/shriveling_world/markdown/usrdoc/create_dataset.md

 * _yearBegin_ will be the earliest year when the model can be computed
 * _yearEnd_ will be the latest year when the model can be computed

-There are three sources to determine this _historical time span_:
+There are two sources to determine this _historical time span_:
 Source file | Columns | Rationale
 ----------|----------|----
-_transport_mode.csv_ |_mYearBegin_ _mYearEnd_| to allow for comparing modes in general, e.g. road vs rail in the long term _transport_network.csv_ |_eYearBegin_ _eYearEnd_| to allow for considering the growth of a transport network of a given speed, over time, e.g. the morphogenesis of the high-speed rail network
+_transport_network.csv_ |_eYearBegin_ _eYearEnd_| to allow for considering the growth of a transport network of a given speed, over time, e.g. the morphogenesis of the high-speed rail network
 _transport_mode_speed.csv_|_year_|speed data is central in the model; speed data over years found in this file should be consistent with the other year sources